lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 Now your notebooks/tutorial-notebooks directory only contains the most up-to-date versions of the tutorial notebooks, with none of your changes.

-**Option 3** (if you don't care about keeping changed versions of the notebooks) - To get a completely new version of all the tutorial notebooks in your ``notebooks/tutorial-notebooks/`` directory, use the following commands:
+**Option 3** (if you don't care about keeping changed versions of the notebooks) - To get a completely new version of all the tutorial notebooks in your "notebooks/tutorial-notebooks/" directory, use the following commands:

 .. code-block:: bash

    git reset --hard origin/prod
    git pull

-Using any of the above options is the preferred method to update your tutorial notebooks, but as a last resort, you can delete the entire ``tutorial-notebooks`` directory, log out and stop the server, and then log back in again.
+Using any of the above options is the preferred method to update your tutorial notebooks, but as a last resort, you can delete the entire "tutorial-notebooks/" directory, log out and stop the server, and then log back in again.